Dairy product: Cancer

+There is no scientific evidence that consuming dairy products causes cancer.
+The British Dietetic Association have described the idea that milk promotes hormone related cancerous tumour growth as a myth, stating "no link between dairy containing diets and risk of cancer or promoting cancer growth as a result of hormones".
+In 2024, Cancer Research UK stated "there is no reliable evidence that casein or hormones in dairy causes cancer in people".
+The American Cancer Society (ACS) does not make specific recommendations on dairy food consumption for cancer prevention.
+Higher-quality research is needed to characterise valid associations between dairy consumption and risk of and/or cancer-related mortality.

+A 2023 review found no association between consumption of dairy products and breast cancer.
+Other recent reviews have found that low-fat dairy intake is associated with a decreased risk of breast cancer.

+Colorectal cancer

 The American Institute for Cancer Research (AICR), World Cancer Research Fund International (WCRF), Cancer Council Australia (CCA) and Cancer Research UK have stated that there is strong evidence that consumption of dairy products decreases risk of colorectal cancer.
+A 2021 umbrella review found strong evidence that consumption of dairy products decreases risk of colorectal cancer.
+Fermented dairy is associated with significantly decreased bladder cancer and colorectal cancer risk.
+A scoping review for Nordic Nutrition Recommendations 2023 found a reduced risk of colorectal cancer from dairy intake.

+Prostate cancer

 The AICR, WCRF, CCA and Prostate Cancer UK have stated that there is limited but suggestive evidence that dairy products increase risk of prostate cancer.
-The American Cancer Society (ACS) have stated that because dairy products "may lower the risk of some cancers and possibly increase the risk of others, the ACS does not make specific recommendations on dairy food consumption for cancer prevention."
+Cancer Research UK have stated that "research has not proven that milk or dairy increases the risk of prostate cancer" and that high-quality research is needed.

 It has been suggested that consumption of insulin-like growth factor 1 (IGF-1) in dairy products could increase cancer risk, particularly prostate cancer.
 However, a 2018 review by the Committee on Carcinogenicity of Chemicals in Food, Consumer Products and the Environment (COC) concluded that there is "insufficient evidence to draw any firm conclusions as to whether exposure to dietary IGF-1 is associated with an increased incidence of cancer in consumers".
 The COC also stated it is unlikely that there would be absorption of intact IGF-1 from food by most consumers.

-A 2019 review concluded that higher-quality research was needed to characterise valid associations between dairy consumption and risk of and/or cancer-related mortality.
-A 2021 umbrella review found strong evidence that consumption of dairy products decreases risk of colorectal cancer.
-Fermented dairy is associated with significantly decreased bladder cancer and colorectal cancer risk.